What does this travel guide to Dharamshala contain?

 Well, you get the idea.

-Places to visit around Dharamshala and further readings.
+Places to visit near Dharamshala and further readings.

-You have access to many places to visit near Dharamshala for you are in the mighty Himalayas.
+You have access to many places around Dharamshala for you are in the mighty Himalayas.

-Here are some of the places near Dharamshala that I visited on my Himachal trip:
+Here are some of the places near Dharamshala I visited on my Himachal trip:

 Kalga Village, Parvati, Himachal – My favorite village in Parvati

-Kalga to Bunbuni Pass – Hiking on offbeat paths in Parvati
+Kalga to Bunbuni Pass and then to Kheerganga – Hiking on offbeat paths in Parvati

 Manikaran Sahib, Parvati valley – A timeless village in Parvati